jlegs/auction-manager-online/README.rst

 * Add invoices (in case you need to just create a new invoice for a guest)

-* Merge multiple invoices into one
+* Merge multiple invoices into one (in case two guests want to pay together)

 * View Guest list (or view the guest list per table)